Water Usage & Scarcity Takeaways

 Takeaways are key points detailed and referenced in the Water Usage & Scarcity section

-• The factory farming system relies on millions of acres of feed crops that consume immense amounts of freshwater; this is arguably the central water issue for the nation.
+The factory farming system relies on millions of acres of irrigated feed crops that consume immense amounts of water; this is the central water issue for the nation.

-Crops primarily used for animal feed (corn, soybeans, and hay) account for more than 40% of total national water consumption.
+The nation’s 3 largest crops, each primarily used for feed – corn, soybeans, and alfalfa/hay – account for ~45% of total national water consumption.

-Alfalfa and hay (almost all used for farmed animal feed) account for ~20% of total national water consumption.
+Alfalfa/hay (almost all used for farmed animal feed) accounts for almost a quarter (~23%) of total national water consumption.
+Corn accounts for ~15% and soybeans ~7%.

 Water Scarcity

-Depletion of groundwater is unsustainable – a threat to public and private water supplies and to all freshwater ecosystems.
+Depletion of groundwater is unsustainable – a threat to public and private water supplies.

 U.S. aquifers are losing approximately 25 km3 (cubic kilometers) yearly; that’s about two-thirds the volume of total annual domestic water use.